pogo61/Google-Drive-API-Hook/README.md

 - login to the  [Google Apps for work Admin Console] (https://admin.google.com) select the security icon, scroll to the botom of the admin page and select the "Show more" link, select the "Advanced Settings" link that appears, then the "Manage API client access" link.
 - in the "Client Name" field paste the Service Account ClientId you coppied, then copy this list of API scopes into the Scopes field and click the "Authorize" button: https://spreadsheets.google.com/feeds,https://www.googleapis.com/auth/drive,https://www.googleapis.com/auth/drive.appdata,https://www.googleapis.com/auth/drive.apps.readonly,https://www.googleapis.com/auth/drive.file,https://www.googleapis.com/auth/drive.metadata.readonly,https://www.googleapis.com/auth/drive.readonly
-- Create an Account with [SmartyStreet] (https://smartystreets.com)
-- Login, click on the "API Keys" left menu item to Obtain the Auth ID and Auth Token (they are under the "Secret Keys" section)
-- Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services)
-- Click on the "Create a Box Application" right hand menu item
-- enter the name of the application (any name you wish) into the "Application Name" field displayed, and ensure that the "Box content" radio button is selected
-- Click the "Create Application" button
-- If you are not already taken to the App you just created:
-    - Click on the "My Applications" right menu item
-    - Click the "Edit Application" button next to your newly created App
-- go to the "OAuth2 Parameters" section
-- Click the "Create a Developer Token" button
-- Copy the generated Token (This token has a 30 minute life)

 ### Getting Started Instructions
 #### Download and Import